 This is a great example of how to use the boat neckline with the hourglass shape.
 Because her dress is fitted and made of a stretch fabric it balances out the visual width of the boat neck.
 The thin belt also helps further highlight her waist and gives her outfit a great visual spotlight.

 It’s important to take this wardrobe guide as just a guide.
 As you get more acquainted with your body shape and more in-tuned with an outfit’s balance you can play around with different silhouettes.
 The above look is a great example of how she made a full skirt work for the hourglass shape by balancing it out with a high slit that shows some skin and defines her lower half.
-The crop top and off the shoulder also creates curves and keeps the balance even throughout the entire look.
+The crop top and off-the-shoulder line creates curves and keep the balance even throughout the entire look.

 Here’s a great example of how to wear a casual outfit for the hourglass shape.
 The blazer is a soft material and lighter weight so it doesn’t broaden her shoulders.
 And her fitted, tucked-in top and high-rise jeans keep her waist defined and her shape visible.